-In line with the guidance issued by the Charity Commission, the Trustees have reviewed the need for reserves.
-The Trustees seek to apply all income on charitable purposes as soon as is reasonably prudent, however they have concluded:
+In line with the guidance issued by the Charity Commission, the Trustees seek to apply all income on charitable purposes as soon as is reasonably prudent, however they have concluded:

-- 1. that it is right to keep at least £20,000 to £30,000 in reserve as this approximates to four months outgoings and this is the amount required to ensure that the Trust can be run efficiently and to meet grant applications without delay. - 2. that it is right to keep additional reserves when it is anticipated that there is a real prospect that the Trustees will, within the following two years or thereabouts, make a grant which is greater than 20% of the budgeted annual income.
+- 1. that it is right to keep about £20,000 to £30,000 in reserve as this approximates to four months outgoings and this is the amount required to ensure that the Trust can be run efficiently and to meet grant applications without delay. - 2. that it is right to keep additional reserves when it is anticipated that there is a real prospect that the Trustees will, within the following two years or thereabouts, make a grant which is greater than 20% of the budgeted annual income.
 The amount of this reserve will depend on the size of the anticipated grant or the accumulated total if there is more than one.